 - Documents with media - files that include audio, video, or animations

-- Smaller files for email - when file size matters and embedded fonts are unnecessary
+- Smaller files for email - when file size matters and embedded fonts are unnecessary.
+The Compress PDF tool can significantly reduce file size

-- Documents for future editing - PDF/A is significantly harder to edit
+- Documents for future editing - PDF/A is significantly harder to edit.
+Use the PDF Editor for flexible editing

 PDF/A Versions: What is the Difference